zumansky/zumansky.github.io/_posts/2015-6-7-Send-Email-Using-R.md

 If you’re still having the same issue you can set the debug parameter of send.mail to TRUE to get detailed logs and check the [tickets on github](https://github.com/rpremraj/mailR/issues).

 I did get the previous error initially, when I was trying to run it from home.
-After a while, I’ve figured out that my IPS was blocking the access to port 25 and I managed to make it work from a different location.
+After a while, I figured out that my IPS was blocking the access to port 25 and I managed to make it work from a different location.

 In addition to attaching files mailR has other interesting features as sending HTML formatted emails.
 Please refer to it's repository on [github](https://github.com/rpremraj/mailR) for more information.